fede-moya/sandbox/README.md

 - postgresql

+# Postgresql

+There is a `postgresql` service defined at [docker-compose.yml]() published on 5432 so you can communicate with it through `localhost:5432`.

-# Makefile for dumping the db and redis
+# Rakefile for dumping the db and redis